 The federal government is currently working on changing the Criminal Code to bring it into compliance with the judgment of September 11, 2019.
 The government obtained an extension until July 11, 2020 to do this.
-A second extension was granted until December 18, 2020 because of COVID-19.
+A second extension was granted until December 18, 2020 because of COVID-19, and a third extension was granted until February 26, 2021.
 While awaiting this change at the federal level, the Criminal Code requirement of death being “reasonably foreseeable” continues to apply.
+In Québec, however, people who meet all the other requirements can ask the court for permission to get medical aid in dying.

 In Quebec, people who are suffering a lot can ask a doctor to give them medication to end their lives.